Eupsilobiidae

-Eupsilobiidae is a family of beetles in the superfamily Coccinelloidea, formerly included within the family Endomychidae.
+Eupsilobiidae is a family of beetles in the superfamily Coccinelloidea, formerly included within the family Endomychidae or Erotylidae.

 Most genera are restricted to the Neotropics, while the genus Eidoreus is found worldwide.
 They are fungivores, and have been observed living commensally in bee and ant nests.

 Genera

 The following seven genera, altogether comprising 16 species, are currently included in Eupsilobiidae: